wuzhy1ng/BlockchainSpider/README.md

 }
 ```

+## ❗Important tips
+If you want to get the best performance of Blockchainspider,
+please read the settings of [APIKeys](https://870167019.gitbook.io/blockchainspider/settings/apikeys) and [Cache](https://870167019.gitbook.io/blockchainspider/settings/cache).

 ## 🔬About TRacer

 Please cite our [paper](https://arxiv.org/abs/2201.05757) (and the respective papers of the methods used) if you use this code in your own work: